annhanlon/fromkin52/README.md

 <param ve-iframe src="https://liblamp.uwm.edu/IIIF/package/fromkin52-1499-p1.html">

-This 1927 covenant includes similar language for the Hauser Homes subdivision in Milwaukee County.
+This 1927 covenant - with amendments added in 1945 -  includes similar language for the Hauser Homes subdivision in Milwaukee County.
+Language in the covenants states that restrictions outlined here "shall be in force and effect until the first day of January 1977."
 <param ve-iframe src=https://liblamp.uwm.edu/IIIF/package/fromkin52-1499-p4.html">

 ## Redlining